MattCarothers/misp-docker/README.md

 # the URL you use when you log in for the first time.
 #MISP_BASEURL=https://misp.local

-# If you don't provide a salt, MISP will generate one automatically
+# If you don't provide a salt, MISP will generate one automatically.
+# Setting this explicitly is important if you're going to attach a
+# database from a previous MISP container, and you didn't preserve
+# /var/www/MISP/app/Config/config.php.
+If this is a fresh install,
+# you don't need to set it.
 #MISP_SALT=your_salt_here

 # Mailname and relay for postfix.
 If you don't set one, the mailname will